(Updated December 2018)

-The experience I’ve gained over the past 7 years operating on some outstanding layouts in both the Springfield, MO and Kansas City area, has been invaluable in helping me develop this layout and plan my ops sessions.
-I have been fortunate to participate in sessions and witness first-hand the craftsmanship and operations on the layouts of Ron White and Ron Williams of Springfield; Rick McClelland, Mike Porter, and Joe Kasper of Kansas City; the outstanding KCS 3rd Sub of Steve Davis, and
+The experience gained over the past 10 years operating on some outstanding layouts in both the Springfield, MO and Kansas City area, has been invaluable in helping me develop the current Eagle River Division layout.
+I have been fortunate to participate in and witness first-hand the craftsmanship and operations on the layouts of Ron White and Ron Williams of Springfield; Rick McClelland, Mike Porter, and Joe Kasper of Kansas City; the outstanding KCS 3rd Sub of Steve Davis, and

 Jim Senese’s magnificent Kansas City Terminal.

 Mr. White has been a tremendous resource and source of support, providing feedback, alternate track arrangements, and always asking the right questions that cause me to take a second look at what it is I am trying to accomplish.
-He is an expert in the area of track planning for efficient operation.
+He and Ron Williams are both experts in the area of track planning for efficient operation.

-At Riverside, the Frisco services a large Quarry and Concrete Factory, inspired by River Cement along the Mississippi River.
-Missouri Pacific trains share trackage rights with the Frisco for part of their journey from South Park to Oak Hill.
-From there, Mopac and Frisco continue to Lafayette and the Mopac right-of-way stretches to the Illinois side of the Mississippi River,to a fictitious town named Ferritin City.
+At Riverside (aka Zone 4), the Frisco services a large Quarry and Concrete Factory, inspired by River Cement along the Mississippi River.
+The Missouri Pacific and Frisco share trackage rights from South Park Yard to RC Junction.
+Frisco joins the Mopac at Riverside Junction with the Mopac right-of-way stretching to the Illinois side of the Mississippi River,to a fictitious town named Ferritin City.
 Ferritin City Steel, Madison Power, and a large industrial park provide for lots of train operation in that location.
-Missouri-Kansas-Texas trains operate on their own track which connects three locations: Beaver Cove (staging), Katydid, and Oak Hill.
+Missouri-Kansas-Texas trains operate over their own track which connects Katy staging, Beaver Cove, and Oak Hill.
 A lumber yard, Coca-cola bottling plant, grocery wholesaler, grain elevator, and several other industries are serviced by the Katy at Oak Hill.
-In addition, T.R.R.A.
-(Terminal RR of St. Louis) trains use MOP tracks to reach Ferritin City.
-Mopac serves the power plant and steel mill operations, while the TRRA works the industrial park.
+The Katy crosses the Mopac main at Eagle Junction.
+T.R.R.A.
+(Terminal RR of St. Louis) trains operate over the Mo-pac right of way to reach Ferritin City.
+Mopac serves the power plant and steel mill operations at W. Ferritin, while the TRRA works the E. Ferritin industrial park.